joshuajnoble/transformers_4_forecasting/index.md

 # Wrap Up

 The Temporal Fusion Transformer seems to be our winner by a nose over the Naive Drift.
 That may be disappointing but we're using really challenging data that has significant spikes in it and any model that out-performs a baseline drift is a significant win in my book.
+Are Transformers really that bad at predicting?
+Well with this dataset, compared to D-Linear, no, they don't seem to be.
+Is bigger always better?
+Not necessarily, but the TFT is one of the more complex model architectures out there.
+However, throwing more covariates at it likely isn't going to help.
+We saw that the windspeed and wind-direction were likely the strongest correlations (with a lag) to the PM2.5, so one could take a guess that pulling out just that data might give us slightly better predictive power in our models.

 There are some strategies that we probably _should_ use to deal with this and I'm going to keep playing with this data and do another short little article on this soon.